-Noncurrent assets consist of Unamortized Bond Insurance and a long-term accounts receivable from the City of Greenville totaling \$120,000 which is a decrease of \$40,000 from the prior year.
+Noncurrent assets consist of Unamortized Bond Insurance and a long-term accounts receivable from the City of Greenville totaling \$80,000 which is a decrease of \$40,000 from the prior year.
 Net capital assets consist of capital assets and related accumulated depreciation.
-Net Capital Assets increased by \$1,445,910 due to a combination of a \$2,145,692 increase in Furniture and Equipment, purchased mainly to enhance classroom technology; an increase to Construction in Progress of \$262,604; a decrease in Library Holdings of \$156,297 due to destruction of outdated holdings being replaced with an updated electronic format; and an offsetting \$891,883 increase in accumulated depreciation.
+Net Capital Assets increased by \$2,080,795.
+The increase is a combination of an increase of \$1,228,360 to softball and baseball fields, dugouts, seating and scoreboards; an increase of \$237,721 in renovations to the nature trail (this was a donation); an increase of \$93,563 for a main entrance sign; an increase of \$266,705 for an updated phone system; an increase of \$321,462 for a custom Workforce RV; and, an increase of